LucasEnard/iris-local-ml/README.md

 From here, we create a `PIPELINE` using transformers that uses your config file find in the folder as seen before.

 ### 4.2.2.
 Testing
-To call that pipeline, click on the operation `Python.MLOperation` , and select in the right tab `action`, you can `test` the demo.
+To call that pipeline, click on the operation , and select in the right tab `action`, you can `test` the demo.

 In this `test` window, select :<br>